 Development and testing of the Naval Strike Missile (NSM)

-The Naval Strike Missile was developed to meet the requirements of the Royal Norwegian Navy to arm its new frigates and coastal corvettes.
+The NSM was developed to meet the requirements of the Royal Norwegian Navy (RNoN) to arm its new frigates and coastal corvettes.
 NSM was also selected by the Polish Navy for use on its coastal defence installations.

 Kongsberg and NDLO signed the NSM development contract in 1996.
-The first development test of NSM was successfully completed in June 2004.
-In July 2006 Kongsberg conducted a test firing, which enabled the RNoN’s final approval of the development phase.
+The first development test of the NSM was successfully completed in June 2004.
+In July 2006, Kongsberg conducted a test firing, which enabled the RNoN’s final approval of the development phase.

-In January 2007 Kongsberg and Lockheed Martin signed a joint marketing agreement for the Joint Strike Missile (JSM), an aircraft-version of the NSM.
-The JSM will be incorporated in Lockheed Martin’s F-35 Lightning II Joint Strike Fighter.
+In January 2007, Kongsberg and Lockheed Martin signed a joint marketing agreement for the Joint Strike Missile (JSM), an aircraft version of the NSM.
+The JSM will be incorporated into Lockheed Martin’s F-35 Lightning II Joint Strike Fighter.

 Serial production of the NSM began in June 2007.
-A test conducted in April 2008 was unsuccessful due to malfunction of booster.
-The first series produced NSM was successfully test-fired against a sea target by RNoN and Kongsberg at the US Naval Air Warfare Center Weapons Division’s Point Mugu range in June 2011.
-The first ever test against a land target was conducted in the same month.
+A test conducted in April 2008 was unsuccessful due to a malfunction of the booster.
+The first series produced NSM was successfully test-fired against a sea target by the RNoN and Kongsberg at the US Naval Air Warfare Center Weapons Division’s Point Mugu range in June 2011.
+The first-ever test against a land target was conducted in the same month.

 Naval Strike Missile design and capabilities

 The missile has a length of 3.96m.
-It can carry a 125kg HE fragmentation warhead for a maximum range of more than 185km.
+It can carry a 125kg high explosive (HE) fragmentation warhead for a maximum range of more than 185km.
 The launch weight of the missile is 407kg.
-The NSM based Coastal Defence System (CDS) includes a fire distribution centre (FDC), sea surveillance and tracking radar and an NSM launcher fire unit.

 The NSM can be fired from a range of platforms against a variety of targets.
-The passive homing missile travels in sea-skimming mode and can make advanced terminal manoeuvres in the terminal phase, to survive enemy air defences.
+The passive homing missile travels in sea-skimming mode and can make advanced terminal manoeuvres in the terminal phase with a very low signature, to survive against enemy air defences.

-The missile, using GPS-aided mid-course guidance with a dual-band imaging infrared (IIR) seeker, detects and discriminates the targets.
-Autonomous target recognition (ATR) of the seeker ensures accurate detection and striking of sea or land based targets.
+The missile detects and discriminates targets using GPS-aided mid-course guidance with a dual-band imaging infrared (IIR) seeker.
+Autonomous target recognition (ATR) by the seeker ensures accurate detection and striking of sea or land-based targets.
 A programmable fuse is used to detonate the missile’s warhead.

-The NSM is launched into the air by a solid rocket booster which is jettisoned upon ignition.
-The Microturbo TRI-40 turbojet engine propels the missile towards its target with high subsonic speed.
+The NSM is launched into the air by a solid rocket booster, which is jettisoned upon ignition.
+The Microturbo TRI-40 turbojet engine propels the missile towards its target at high-subsonic speed.

-The TRI-40 is a single spool turbojet engine consisting of a four-stage axial compressor, annular smokeless combustor and a single-stage turbine.
-It delivers a maximum thrust of 2.5-3.3kN.
+The TRI-40 is a single-spool turbojet engine, consisting of a four-stage axial compressor, annular smokeless combustor and a single-stage turbine.
+It delivers a maximum thrust of 2.5kN to 3.3kN.
 The engine can be run on JP8 or JP10 fuel.